MicrosoftDocs/EMDocs/EMDocs/Solutions/infoprotect-secure-classify-scenario.md

 ---

-# Secure data using classification, labeling and protection with Azure Information Protection
+# Secure data using classification, labeling and protection

 Nowadays information sharing is taking place from multiple devices and across organizational boundaries.
 It becomes imperative to ensure that critical corporate data is not compromised in this process while enabling users to securely share what’s important for them to perform their jobs.
 With trends such as outsourcing, you may need to share company confidential data with contractors and vendors.
 Because not all content needs the same protection, companies are challenged to identify which data needs protection and which data does not.